dbrennand/EventPics/README.md

 Capture Photos from Events!

 EventPics is a simple Django application designed to capture photos from events.
-Built using Django, Bootstrap 5, and PostgreSQL. it provides a user-friendly interface for uploading, viewing and downloading photos from events.
+Built using Django, Bootstrap 5, and PostgreSQL.
+It provides a user-friendly interface for uploading, viewing and downloading photos from events.

 ## Features